frisnit/pacman-emulator/README.md

 This emulates the video hardware and produces a representation of the screen based on the state of the video RAM and sprite registers.
 It runs 60 times a second.
 The Pac Man screen consists of an array of static tiles overlaid with sprites.
 The tiles are stored in a character based array in RAM alongside the corresponding palette entries for each tile.
 The sprite hardware is completely separate from the CPU and is controlled by the sprite registers in the memory mapped IO space.
 The hardware can draw up to eight 16x16 pixel sprites anywhere on the screen.
 The tile layout, tile/sprite image format and colour lookup is completely bonkers.
 See Chris's PDF for a full explanation.
 Maybe it makes more sense when you look at the actual hardware.
 See Video.java for the implementation.

 ## Sound
 The Pac Man sound hardware supports 3 voices on a single mono channel.
 Each of these voices can select the volume and frequency of one of 8 output waveforms.
 The sound registers are written to by the CPU over the memory mapped IO space during the 60Hz VBLANK interrupt.
-The Pac Man sound hardware runs at a 96kHz sample rate so the output from the sound emulator is downsampled to 44.1kHz for output.
-It currently doesn't low pass filter the 96kHz stream though so there could be aliasing in the output.
+The Pac Man sound hardware runs at a 96kHz sample rate so the output from the sound emulator is low pass filtered and downsampled to 22050Hz for output.
 See Sound.java for implementation.

 ## Inputs
 This emulation currently supports the Player 1 controls (cursor keys), start button (1) and coin input (5).
 The DIP switches are hardcoded.
 See Io.java for implementation.